bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Cephalic furrow physical role-->

-Despite increasing understanding of how the cephalic furrow forms, it is less clear what developmental role this deep invagination plays during gastrulation.
+These developmental mechanisms suggest the cephalic furrow plays some role in the gastrulation process.
+But the developmental role of this deep invagination and the consequences of the lack of the cephalic furrow for gastrulation remain mysterious.
 Numerical approaches to understand the global gastrulation dynamics suggest the cephalic furrow plays a global role to the complex morphogenetic movements of gastrulation [@Allena2012-pb; @Dicko2017-wz].
 The cephalic furrow can act as a barrier to the tissue flows and has a global effect in orienting the germ band extension towards the posterior [@Dicko2017-wz].
-However, the interactions of the cephalic furrow with other gastrulation movements have not been investigated *in vivo* [@Kong2017-ac], and its physical role in the global dynamics of *Drosophila* gastrulation remains poorly understood.
+The interactions of the cephalic furrow with other gastrulation movements have not been investigated *in vivo* [@Kong2017-ac].
+Interestingly, in *eve* embryos where the cephalic furrow fails to invaginate, a late fold appears in the cephalic region [@Vincent1997-fa].
+The origin of this late fold is unclear whether it is a reminiscent of the cephalic furrow patterning or formed by other developmental mechanisms.
+Thus, the physical role in the global dynamics of *Drosophila* gastrulation remains poorly understood.

 <!--A tissue fold can put epithelial cells in close contact and initiate cell-to-cell communication important for the patterning of blastoderm cells, but so far there is no evidence.-->

 <!--Approach of this study-->

-To investigate this question, we analyzed how defects in cephalic furrow formation impacts the local tissue interactions at the head--trunk boundary and the global gastrulation dynamics using live-imaging and laser cauterizations in cephalic furrow mutants.
+To analyze how defects in cephalic furrow formation impacts the local tissue interactions at the head--trunk boundary and the global gastrulation dynamics we used live-imaging and laser cauterizations in cephalic furrow mutants.

 <!--Summary of findings-->